Published April 17, 2020

 This is a flower from next to my house.
 Having the spring flowers bloom during this time keeps me in a happy and positive mood.

-I’ll be filling out the above one-pager to add to my memory box to remember some more details.
+I’ll be filling out the below one-pager to add to my memory box to remember some more details.
 You can also print this out to add to your box.

 In case a memory box isn’t your thing, here are a few general suggestions on how to start collecting items to remember the specifics on what you are experiencing.
 You can save these items in a scrapbook or any other way you like.